 Complimenting a lady on positive aspects of her character is one of the greatest things you can do.
 Why?
 Because it shows that (unlike our culture) you recognize she's not an object—she's a person with feelings, hopes, hurts, and dreams.

 Sadly, women—even little girls—are constantly bombarded by negative, exploitive messages and unrealistic expectations in the media and world in which we live that exacerbate insecurities about themselves.
 They need to be reassured and reminded that they are beautiful—not "hot"—and that beauty does not mean perfection.
 In response to an article about this, Jennifer Vaughn notes that:

 "My personal experience: not complimenting a girl results in anxiety, insecurity, and obsession with looks."

-Here are some additional examples from operationbeautiful.com and other sources:
+Some additional examples from operationbeautiful.com and other sources reiterate this truth:

 "I've never been in a relationship, and to have a guy say that I'm beautiful is the best feeling for me."

 "Although I am a very thin girl, I too get really insecure about my weight, and often compare myself to girls with fuller figures.
 I cringe at the term 'real women have curves' because I look at myself and see none, and often question the fact of whether I am indeed a 'real woman.'
 I cry when I'm told I'm not a real woman."